Bellfield (community centre): Community buyout

 Residents in Portobello were asked to back the first urban community buy-out under new Scottish Government legislation.
 The Save Bellfield campaign was set up to take over the church and halls of the former Portobello Old Parish Church in Bellfield Street.
 Supporters included artists and performers resident in the area, including Downton Abbey actor Cal MacAninch.
 The Friends of Bellfield aimed to provide a continuing home for a wide range of groups which have been based in the building as well as developing it for other community activities.

 The campaigners had asked the Church of Scotland to delay putting the building on the market to allow them more time to raise the funds for the buy-out, but the church’s General Trustees turned down the request.
 Portobello Old Parish Church and St James Church in Rosefield Place have both been merged with St Philip’s, Joppa, to become Portobello and Joppa Parish Church in the St Philip’s building.

-Since the community buyout, many local businesses have used the facilities, including Action Porty and the Edinburgh Youth Theatre company.
+The community buyout was undertaken by Action Porty (a charity and community benefit society) which runs the building.
+Many local businesses use the facilities, including the Edinburgh Youth Theatre company.